ayahrajab818-code/Accounting-Ledger-Application/README.md

 # Accounting Ledger Appliction

 You can think of this project as your own personal money tracker.
-It functions similarly to a digital checkbook in that it helps you keep track of all the money you make and spend.
+It functions similar to a digital checkbook in that it helps you keep track of all the money you make and spend.

 -----